FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-11-29-how-i-started-recording-my-first-video-training.md

 ![img_20161018_115456](https://cdn.offering.solutions/img/articles/wp-content/uploads/2016/11/IMG_20161018_115456-1024x576.jpg)

 You should give it a try.
-Even if you do not have Camtasia experience you can get started in just a few steps.
+Even if you do not have Camtasia experience you can get started in a few steps.

 ### You are going to hate yourself